priyanka747/coldhouse/README.md

 # Cold House | Website
-A website for a smoothie store.
+A fully responsive website for a smoothie store.

 ## The Pages worked on by me:
  * Home Page ( w/ a teammate)